Banco Itaú

-Banco Itaú S.A. was a former Brazilian bank that merged with Unibanco on November 4, 2008, to form Banco Itaú Unibanco.
+Banco Itaú S.A. was a Brazilian bank that merged with Unibanco on November 4, 2008, to form Banco Itaú Unibanco.

 History

 Banco Itaú began in 1945 under the name Banco Central de Crédito (Central Bank of Credit) and later changed its name to Banco Federal de Crédito (Federal Bank of Credit).
 In 1964, Banco Federal Itaú S.A. merged Banco Federal de Crédito and Banco Itaú, a rural bank belonging to a group originated in Itaú de Minas, in Minas Gerais state.
 Later that decade, Banco Itaú acquired Banco Sul Americano (1966) and Banco da América (1969).